newtang/newtang.github.io/_drafts/books-2017.markdown

 #### [![The Organic Composting Handbook]({{ site.url }}/assets/books-2017/OrganicComposting.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/eTBmPwb)[The Organic Composing Handbook](http://a.co/eTBmPwb ) by Dede Cummings
 Eh, this was a very fluffy book.
-There's some interesting tidbits here and there, but also a lot of random stories and contradictions.
-If you were interesting in starting a compost pile (which I highly recommend if your community doesn't have compost pickup), any online instruction should be sufficient.
+There's some nice photos and some interesting tidbits here and there, but also a lot of random stories and contradictions.
+If you were interested in starting a compost pile (which I highly recommend if your community doesn't have compost pickup), any online instruction should be sufficient.